How does car insurance excess work?

 Compulsory insurance is automatically applied to your policy and is set by the insurance company.

-The excess can be drastically different for drivers that are older and have more experience compared to young people with little driving experience.
+The excess can be drastically different for drivers who are older and have more experience compared to young people with little driving experience.
 If you drive a high-performance luxury or sports car, higher excess will also apply as these type of cars are deemed higher risk.

 Meanwhile, voluntary insurance is the amount you contribute to pay on top of your compulsory insurance.
 If you contribute more toward voluntary excess, then the insurance gets lowered.